 I spent some two-and-a-half decades working at newspapers — as a police reporter and photographer, as a features writer and photographer, as an assignments editor (coordinating a staff of reporters/writers, photographers, and editors), and as a copy editor (working closely with writers and editors, and designing pages for publication – in print and on the Internet).

 Beginning in 2008, I taught writing and literature in college classrooms – at a community college where I often worked with students whose skills were not quite yet at college level, and later there and at a private four-year university, where I worked in the First Year Writing Program.

-At the university, I teach a class called “War Stories” – a literature class that promotes the universal skills of reading, analysis, research, and presentation – but which I designed to draw entirely from the literature of war and military conflict.
-(For examples of what we have read, select the “War Stories” tab above.)
+At the university, I taught a class called “War Stories” – a literature class that promotes the universal skills of reading, analysis, research, and presentation – but which I designed to draw entirely from the literature of war and military conflict.
+(For examples of what we read, select the “War Stories” tab above.)